neopragma/sociabletests/i2-java-walkthrough.md

 ![Sociable WeatherTest](images/i2/i2-java-sociable-weathertest-1.png)

 This code is simpler than the version using mocks.
 As far as developer effort is concerned, the test cases are a wash.
-The production code is considerably more complicated than the version tested with mocks, as it contains no test code.
+The production code is considerably more complicated than the version tested with mocks, as it contains test code.

 ## Version using mocks: Find smallest temperature difference